Docker Image and Frontend Deployment Documentation

 The Docker image can be downloaded from the link: https://drive.google.com/drive/folders/1wZyW9xwM62MC_c2HlXi0ULlFGh4CYbBA?usp=sharing

 Congratulations!
 You've successfully loaded your Docker image and deployed your frontend application using Docker Compose.
-You can customize the docker-compose.yml
+You can customize the docker-compose.yml file to suit your specific application requirements.

 Last updated